ciaraadkins/amplitude-mcp-server/README.md

 Claude: I'll create that user profile in Amplitude.

-[Claude uses the track_signup tool with appropriate parameters]
+[Claude uses the amplitude_track_signup tool with appropriate parameters]

 Claude: I've successfully tracked the signup for Sarah Johnson and created a profile in Amplitude with the premium plan.
 ```